mainzed/labelingsystem-client/README.md

 # Labeling System v0.2

 ## Introduction
 The Labeling System (LS) is a web-application that allows registered users to create controlled vocabularies.
 Vocabularies contain concepts that can be described by a label and translations.
-Since a concept is better described by links into the Linked Open Data cloud than by plain string, the LS allows users to link to other concepts (in the LOD cloud) (hierarchical, associative and mapping).
+Since a concept is better described by links into the Linked Open Data cloud than by plain string, the Labeling System allows users to link to other concepts in the Linked Open Data.
+These links can be hierarchical, associative or mapping.
 It is possible to build in-vocab skos hierarchies.
-The app provides an easy and convenient search functions to search for concepts in lod cloud.
-To enrich concepts.
-Full text search.
+The app provides a convenient way to search for Linked Open Data within controlled vocabularies.
 Once a concept is published, it can be publicly accessed via a Uniform Resource Identifier (URI).

 ## Getting Started